Brennum1990/Dune-Project/readme.md

 	- Books about the Dune universe - 14 in total
 	- Films and TV-miniseries - 5 in total
 - histories and lore (sidebar consisting of:
-	- Houses
+	- Houses = All the houses Major in the Dune universe
-	- Characters
+	- Characters = Main & side characters
-	- Planets
+	- Planets = planets.
-	- Organizations and Groups)
+	- Organizations and Groups = Armies, companies, religious groups & mercenaries)

 ## Tools
 - HTML